usnistgov/FIPS201/_Appendix/glossary.md

 Authentication
-: The process of establishing confidence of authenticity; in this case, in the validity of a person's identity and the PIV Card.
+: The process of establishing confidence of authenticity; in this case, in the validity of a person's identity and the _PIV Card_.

 Authenticator Assurance Level (AAL)
 : A measure of the strength of an authentication mechanism, and therefore the confidence in it, as